reneald/qmk_firmware/keyboards/redox/keymaps/reneald/readme.md

 * Replaced one MO(_SYMB) key with TG(_SYMB) for easier numpad use
 * Removed _NAV layer completely
 * Switched UP and DOWN keys around because that makes more sense in my head
+* Added volume controls on _ADJUST layer
+* added _INTEL layer with some shortcuts for IntelliJ IDEA

 ## To Do
 * Figure out what to do with left hand keys in _SYMB.
 Repeating symbols that I already can find on the default layer seems redundant.
-Maybe introduce some shortcuts for IntelliJ IDEA